GolCh-7/GolCh-7/README.md

 Outside of my current role for work, I also enjoy learning other disciplines within programming and technology.
 Currently, I am learning about Web Development and Data Science.
 Back-End web development has particularly gained my interest.

-I have a number of skills and interests, here a few:
+I have a number of skills and interests, here are just a few:
 - Core Python
 - Core Java
 - Pandas